Tuvalu Islands Football Association

-The Tuvalu Islands Football Association is the governing body of football in Tuvalu.
+The Tuvalu Islands Football Association (TIFA) is the governing body of football in Tuvalu.
 The association is responsible for the Tuvalu national football team and the Tuvalu national futsal team.
+Tuvalu is not a full member and is not affiliated with FIFA.
+It does not compete in FIFA World Cup Qualifiers because of its non-affiliation.

 Football in Tuvalu is played at club and national team level.
 The association is a member of the Oceania Football Confederation (OFC) but not affiliated to FIFA.
 The association has been wanting to be a member of FIFA since 1987.
-However the lack of football facilities in Tuvalu is a major obstacle membership of FIFA.
+However the lack of football facilities in Tuvalu is a major obstacle for membership of FIFA.
 Tuvalu does not have a stadium, or training grounds or hotels for visiting teams and supporters.